Feelings and Symptoms

 The difficulty of getting the right diagnosis

-You may have tried to seek help but felt misunderstood about these difficulties.
+You may have tried to seek help but felt misunderstood.

 Lots of people may have received the wrong diagnosis such as Depression, Social Anxiety or an Eating Disorder or have been told that worrying about appearance is normal, particularly if you are a teenager.
 If this has happened to you, that can be tough going as you this may have meant you were also offered a less helpful type of treatment.
 You may have turned to using drugs or alcohol in an attempt to manage your feelings.